anhari/vim-refills/README.md

 rails generate refills:import hero
 ```

+## Help documentation

+The help file (accessed via `:help vim-refills`) now contains anchor links to
+each refill.
+Navigate to them in your browser via placing your cursos on the
+link and typing **gx**.

+## Using refills after they have been generated

 If you deleted stylesheet sprocket directives you will have to either
 require the entire refills directory: